 We think this event will be useful for you if:

 - You are interested in s-risks and are at least seriously considering to make this cause a priority for your career; and

 - You have not interacted extensively with CLR (staff) yet, e.g., you have talked with us for less than 10h.

 If you’re interested in applying for our Summer Research Fellowship later in the year, this fellowship is a good opportunity to learn more about our work and improve your application due to having a better understanding of what we do and how to contribute.

 There might be more idiosyncratic reasons to apply and the criteria above are intended as a guide rather than strict criteria.

-You can apply to participate in this seminar by filling out this short Google Form.
-The deadline is January 16, 2022, at 23:59pm in any timezone.
-In some cases, we might ask applicants for a short interview (10-15 minutes).
+You can apply to participate in the fellowship by filling out this form.
+The deadline is December 7, 2023, at 23:59 p.m.
+Pacific Time.
+In some cases, we might ask applicants to do a short interview (10-15 minutes).

-If you have any questions about the event or are uncertain whether to apply, you can comment on this post, reach out to firstname.lastname@example.org.
+If you have any questions about the program or are uncertain whether to apply, you can comment on this post, or reach out to firstname.lastname@example.org.